 - Run the following command to remove the address of the mining pool.

-- Run the following command to scan for and manage crontab tasks, which can cause repeated
+- Run the following command to check whether crontab jobs exist.

 - Run the following command to check whether the SSH public key contains mining viruses.